Drakael/Gensim_Mallet_LDA_Topic_Extractor/README.md

 Download Mallet from http://mallet.cs.umass.edu/dist/mallet-2.0.8.zip

-Unzip preferably to C:/Mallet/
+Unzip preferably to C:/mallet-2.0.8/

-Add an environment variable MALLET_HOME with the path to Mallet directory
+Add an environment variable MALLET_HOME with the path to Mallet directory pointing to "C:/mallet-2.0.8/"

-You might have to update smart_open library
+You might have to update smart_open library or downgrade it to some older version

 Usage :